SFPC/remote-student-guide/README.md

 * Reading material for homework's should avoid scanned images of text.
 These can be difficult to read and cannot be read by screen readers.

+* Question: Course material, homeworks and notes make heavy use of Dropbox Paper.
+I'm unsure if this has been resolved but there have been complaints of Dropbox Paper not working with well with screen readers (https://www.dropboxforum.com/t5/Paper-Ideas/Please-make-Dropbox-Paper-screen-reader-accessible/idi-p/185653/page/4#comments).

 ## Ideas/Notes

 * Sharing physical spaces virtually.
 Provide a small tour of the SFCP space.
 It’s a nice way to feel more connected to the course and share some of the experiences of the other students.